Healthy living – the basics

 - having a warm bath

-If sleep problems are affecting your daily life, speak to your GP.
+If sleep problems are affecting your daily life and making it difficult to cope, speak to your GP.

-As we get older our risk of developing certain conditions increases so it’s important to get any health checks that are offered.
+As we get older our risk of developing certain conditions increases, such as heart disease, stroke, type 2 diabetes, kidney disease and dementia.
+It’s a good idea to get any health checks that are offered as they can spot the early signs of these conditions.

-Everyone between the ages of 40 and 74 is invited for a free health check, sometimes called a mid-life MOT.
+Everyone between the ages of 40 and 74 is invited for a free health check every five years, unless they have certain pre-existing conditions.
+This is sometimes called a mid-life MOT.
 This will check, along with other things, your:

 - blood pressure